French Furnished Lettings

 Landlords are treated as professional landlords (loueurs en meublé professionnels or LMP) if their furnished letting activity meets the following criteria:

-• also exceeds the household’s other total net earnings (including pensions and annuities).
-For non-residents of France, this is only considered by reference to their French source income, so if this exceeds €23,000, they are treated de facto as professional landlords.
+- exceeds the household’s other total net earnings (including pensions and annuities).
+For non-residents of France, this was considered by reference French source income only, so if above €23,000, they were treated de facto as LMPs.
+With effect from 2026, non residents may consider their worldwide earnings for this 2nd condition, if these are subject to income tax in their country of residence.

 The professional status leads to the following considerations:

-• Where the property has been accounted for as a business asset, it is subject to CGT upon the termination of the letting activity or if the property is sold, gifted, or if the owner dies.
-Although there may be a partial CGT exemption after five years of activity this is subject to past turnover levels.
-In addition, property depreciation over the ownership period is subject to income tax and social security contributions.
+- For properties registered as business assets, CGT applies when the activity ceases or if the property is sold, gifted, or if the owner dies.
+There may be a partial CGT exemption after five years of activity, subject to past turnover levels.
+Any depreciation applied during the ownership is subject to income tax and social security contributions.

-Subject to specific turnover limits, French residents eligible to the Micro BIC may elect to pay their income tax and social security charges at source under the Auto-entrepreneur regime’s Micro Fiscal and Micro Social rules.
-The required application must be filed before 31 December for the forthcoming tax year, or within three months of starting the activity.
+Subject to specific turnover limits, French residents may elect to pay their income tax and social security charges at source under the Auto-entrepreneur regime’s Micro Fiscal and Micro Social rules.
+Election must be filed before 31 December for the forthcoming year, or within three months of starting the activity.

-The micro-fiscal liabilities (tax charge) and micro-social contributions (social security) apply to the turnover and are paid as a final charge monthly or quarterly.
-Taxpayers still need to report their rental income on their income tax return.
+The micro-fiscal liabilities (tax) and micro-social contributions (social security) apply to the turnover and are paid as a final charge.
+Taxpayers still need to report their rental income on their tax return.
 In the absence of any income for 24 consecutive months the Auto-entrepreneur status is forfeited.

 The micro-fiscal (tax) and micro-social rates on turnover are as follows: